halina20011/DailyTopForSpotify/README.md

 install forever and then run `npm install -g forever` and then run `npm run production` </br>
 now you can visite http://127.0.0.1:5000/

+## Import Spotify streaming history
+visit "https://www.spotify.com/us/account/privacy/" scroll down and request the "Extended streaming history".
+After you receive email with "Your Extended streaming history is ready", after that confirm it in email and wait aprox a month. after the data are ready download them and unzip them in some folder

 ## Montoring
 to see the logs made by the server use `forever logs server.js` to get the file path of the log file then use `tail -f [fileLogName]` for example `tail -f ~/.forever/X5Zf.log`